This Is How a Heart Breaks: Music video

-The video, directed by Pedro Romhanyi, with a cameo appearance by Chris Pratt, starts off with images of New York City then Rob Thomas singing as he walks along the street.
-He suddenly sees someone and runs away, chased through the New York streets by whoever he has seen.
-As the video progresses, Thomas escapes from the chaser and sings a few lines while walking along another part of the city.
-Just as he finishes the second verse, the chaser catches up to Thomas again and he runs through a bar and escapes through the bar's basement door.
+The video, directed by Pedro Romhanyi, begins with images of New York City before cutting to Thomas singing as he walks along the street.
+He suddenly sees someone and runs away, chased through the New York streets by this individual.
+As the video progresses, Thomas escapes from the pursuer and sings a few lines while walking along another part of the city.
+Just as he finishes the second verse, the hooded pursuer catches up again and Thomas runs through a bar, escaping through the bar's basement door.

-Eventually, Thomas loses the chaser and goes into an elevator in another building.
-Once he leaves, he runs up the stairs to the fire exit and when gets to the rooftop he sings some lines then sees the chaser chasing him again.
+Thomas loses the pursuer again and goes into an elevator in another building.
+Once the elevator opens, he runs up the stairs to the fire exit and when gets to the rooftop where he encounters the pursuer chasing again.
 The chase continues again as Thomas tries to climb down a fire escape only to fall into a trash pile at the bottom.
 Thomas then runs on top of some parked cars only to run into a fence which he can't climb.
 Cornered, Thomas finds himself face to face with the chaser.
-As the video ends we get a very quick glimpse of the chaser's face who reveals himself as Rob Thomas, meaning Thomas was chasing himself for the whole video.
+As the video ends we get a very quick glimpse of the pursuer's face, who reveals himself as Rob Thomas, meaning Thomas was chasing himself for the whole video.